-forked_daapd integration allows you to control your forked-daapd server from Home Assistant.
-This integration can control the forked-daapd outputs (zones) with limited playback control (play/pause, previous/next track) and media info support.
+The OwnTone integration allows you to control your OwnTone (previously forked-daapd) server from Home Assistant.
+This integration can control the OwnTone outputs (zones) with limited playback control (play/pause, previous/next track) and media info support.
 Playlist manipulation is not supported.

-forked-daapd integration is set up, outputs will automatically be loaded from the server and added to HA in real time.
+Once the OwnTone integration is set up, outputs will automatically be loaded from the server and added to HA in real-time.